ibm-cloud-docs/solution-tutorials/scalable-webapp-openshift.md

       - Select a **Geography**.
       - Select **Single zone** as **Availability**.
       - Choose a **Worker zone**.
-      - For more details, see the [Creating a standard classic cluster](/docs/openshift?topic=openshift-clusters#clusters_standard) instructions.
+      - For more details, see the [Creating classic clusters](/docs/openshift?topic=openshift-cluster-create-classic) instructions.
 4. Set the **OpenShift version** to **4.13.x**.
 5. Select your **OpenShift Container Platform (OCP) license**.
 6. Under **Worker pool**,